|Spring 2014: a pinxter azalea in the front meadow.|

 There are no landscaping rules in our neighborhood, but most people have huge lawns, which are fertilized and poisoned on a regular basis.
 This is not good for our shared lakes–ours is 110 acres, the other large one is 85 acres and there are an assortment of smaller lakes–some dammed and some not.
 But I wanted people to know that we were reducing our lawn on purpose so I took the time to certify our yard as backyard habitat.
-For details on the process read Creating Backyard Habitat and link to the podcast.
+For details on the process read Creating Backyard Habitat, which includes a link to the related podcast.

 Meadows are good for butterfly habitat.
 Here in northern Florida, we can have warm spells that reach 80° in the middle of winter, which is why we can’t grow tulips or asparagus, but it also means that butterflies could emerge from their dormancy at any time and they’ll need nectar.